 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 | class MyUtilsTest { @Test void shouldMockStaticMethod() { try (MockedStatic<MyUtils> mockedStatic = Mockito.mockStatic(MyUtils.class)) { mockedStatic .when(() -> MyUtils.getWelcomeMessage(eq("duke"), anyBoolean())) .thenReturn("Howdy duke!"); String result = MyUtils.getWelcomeMessage("duke", false); assertEquals("Howdy duke!", result); } } } |

-Mocking static methods with Kotlin and Mockito
+Mocking Static Methods With Kotlin and Mockito

 Let's take a look at the OrderService